to the Past

 unfamiliar with that twenty-first century word.

 "Not 'instant,' 'Instagram.'
 It's a type of social media platform in

 "Wait, back up.
 An Instagram model models on the Internet."

-Stephanie rolled her eyes at what she had just said: 'Internet.'
+Stephanie rolled her eyes at what she just said: 'Internet.'
 Another

-Theresa's next question was, not surprisingly, "What's an Internet?"
+Theresa's next question came as no surprise: "What's an Internet?"